swcarpentry-ja/carpentries-coc/topic_folders/policies/privacy.md

 #### How is this information used?
 We use this information to communicate with Instructors, including for instructor training events, training completion materials, communication about the organization, and opportunities to volunteer.
 Additionally, we may use volunteer information to contact you about additional opt-in opportunities for assessment, training, teaching, volunteering and/or community engagement.
 This information may also be used for statistical purposes.
 We do not provide personally identifiable information to any third party.
 However, we may share de-identified aggregate or summary information regarding instructors publicly or with volunteers, partners or third parties, including but not limited to funding entities.
-See [Section V: All Participants](#section-vi-all-participants) for further information
+See [Section VI: All Participants](#section-vi-all-participants) for further information

 ## Section III: Other Volunteers